rxmr999/skills-github-pages/index.md

 # 🍻 **Strong Beer Tasting** 🍻

-I have a lot of strong beers that should be consumed, like barrel-aged stouts, barley wines, and quads.
-Beers like this are made to share, so come sit outside and sip some beers.
+- I have a lot of strong beers, like barrel-aged stouts, barley wines, and quads, that should be consumed.

+- Beers like this are made to share, so come sit outside and sip some beers.

-Feel free to bring any of your own if you want to.
+- Feel free to bring any of your own if you want to.

-I'll have a TV with football on, and probably some chili or something to eat too.
+- I'll have a TV with football on, and probably some chili or something to eat too.

-Please invite anyone you like — It's only sitting outside, sampling beer, and watching football.
+- Please invite anyone you like — sitting outside, sampling beer, and watching football.

-***1716 Ridgeway Drive***
+**1716 Ridgeway Drive**

-**No RSVP needed, just show up!**
+**No RSVP needed.
+Show up when and if you like**